idinyte/my-portfolio/README.md

-# This website showcases what I have made
+# This website showcases some of the projects I made

 [view](https://idinyte.github.io/my-portfolio).